tomfischersz/GettingAndCleaningData_CourseProject/README.md

 Repository for the submission of the peer-graded assignment in Coursera's **Getting and Cleaning Data** course by Johns Hopkins University.

+## Overview
+This project aims to demonstrate how to collect and clean raw data and to transform it to a tidy data set that can be used for further analysis.
+More information on tidy data can be obtained from [Tidy Data by Hadley Wickham](http://vita.had.co.nz/papers/tidy-data.pdf).

 ## Repository Content
 * `README.md` - just this file, which provides an overview of the repository
 * `CodeBook.md` - desciption of the variables, the data, and any transformations or work done to clean up the data
 * `run_analysis.R` - R script for performing data cleaning

-## Overview
-This project aims to demonstrate how to collect and clean raw data and to transform it to a tidy data set that can be used for further analysis.
-More information on tidy data can be obtained from [Tidy Data by Hadley Wickham](http://vita.had.co.nz/papers/tidy-data.pdf).
+* `UCI HAR Dataset` - original raw data folder. **Important:** Due to GitHub's file size limits, this folder **does not contain** the training and test files, namely `./train/X_train.txt` and `./test/X_test.txt`.
+Furthermore both `./training/Inertial Signals` and `./test/Inertial Signals`were removed as they don't contribute neccessary data in this project.

 ## Raw Data
 The raw data to tidy up represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The data was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The data was labeled manually corresponding to video records.